ChASE-library/ChASE/docs/reference.rst

 References and Contributors
 ***************************

-The path that lead to the current implementation of ChASE using modern ``C++`` design concepts started back in summer of 2012, when an initial Matlab prototype of the code was implemented in ``C`` and parallelized using OpenMP 3.0.
+The path that leads to the current implementation of ChASE using modern ``C++`` design concepts started back in summer of 2012, when an initial Matlab prototype of the code was implemented in ``C`` and parallelized using OpenMP 3.0.
 Soon after a distributed version of the